-Ready to start watching Ultra HD on your new 4k TV?
-Netflix has hundreds of series in 4k (2160p) resolution, and many titles feature High Dynamic Range (HDR) such as Stranger Things, Ozark, and Black Mirror.
-They’ve also got several Marvel series in Ultra HD including Daredevil, Jessica Jones, Luke Cage, and Iron Fist.
+Ready to start watching Ultra HD on your new 4k HDR TV?
+Netflix has hundreds of series in 4k (2160p) resolution, and many shows feature High Dynamic Range (HDR) such as Stranger Things, The Crown, and Dead To Me.
+They’ve also got licensed shows in Ultra HD HDR including Seinfeld and Breaking Bad.

-Netflix also has a large library of original films in Ultra HD such as Bird Box, Our Planet, How it Ends, and 10x Oscar-nominated The Irishman.
-And, they also offer a small selection of licensed titles like The Dark Crystal (1982), Moonlight (2016), Spider-Man: Into the Spider-verse (2018).
-Comedy specials that stream in 4k include Kevin Hart: Irresponsible, Sarah Silverman A Speck of Dust, Amy Schumer: The Leather Special, and Tracy Morgan: Staying Alive, to name a few.
+Netflix has a large library of original films in Ultra HD such as Bird Box, How it Ends, Red Notice, and 10x Oscar-nominated The Irishman.
+And, they also offer a small selection of licensed titles like Uncharted and Where the Crawdads Sing.
+Comedy specials that stream in 4k include Kevin Hart: Irresponsible, Amy Schumer: The Leather Special, and Tracy Morgan: Staying Alive, to name a few.

 But watching Ultra HD may not be as easy as turning on your new TV and opening Netflix, at least at first.
 There are some necessary steps before you start seeing the “Ultra HD” label showing up while browsing Netflix titles on your TV.
 Here’s what you need to do to start watching Ultra HD content (and listening to Dolby Atmos audio) on Netflix.